AsaiYusuke/jsonpath-benchmark/README.md

 - [oliveagle/JsonPath](https://github.com/oliveagle/jsonpath)
 - [PaesslerAG/JSONPath](https://github.com/PaesslerAG/jsonpath)

-## JSONPath for comparison with more libraries
+## Comparing across all libraries

 ```
 JSONPath : $.store.book[0].price
 ```

-This is the result of a JSONPath that all libraries were able to process. oliveagle/JsonPath is fastest.
-My library is 2nd.
+The following is the outcome of a JSONPath that was processed by all libraries.
+The library "oliveagle/JsonPath" performed the fastest, while my own library placed second.

-## A slightly complex JSONPath
+## Comparing with a slightly complex syntax

 ```
 JSONPath : $..book[?(@.price > $.store.bicycle.price)]
 ```

-Libraries that can handle complex syntax limited to a few.
-Among these libraries, my library is fastest.
+Among the limited number of libraries capable of handling complex syntax, my library performed the fastest.